jjdrisco/Good-Morning-SQL/README.md

 To see the friendly levels of the people in line:

-In a terminal, navigate to a folder / repository of your choice that contains the **file name 1.db**, and type SQLite3 file name 1.db to be able to access the database.
+In a terminal, navigate to a folder / repository of your choice that contains the **file name 1.db**, and type **SQLite3 adventure.db** to be able to access the database.

 Then, **query and display the entire people-in-line table**. *hint #1*